indiqusdocs/apiculus/docs/Subscribers/AccountCentre/TeamandChildUserManagement.md

 ![Team and Child User Management](img/TeamandChildUserManagement1.png)

 To add a child user, click the **+Invite Team Members** button on the top right.
-This will open up a dialog box with the following information requirements:
+This opens a dialog box with the following information requirements:

 - **User Details -** name, email, country, phone number, etc., for the child user.
 - **Password -** set a strong password to begin with.